Croatia elections: President Grabar Kitarovic and Social Democrat Milanovic to face January runoff | DW | 22.12.2019

 The conservative incumbent came second to her leftist rival in Sunday's vote, squeezing out Miroslav Skoro, who came third.
 The two leading candidates will now face each other in a final vote at the beginning of 2020.

-Near-complete results from Croatia's presidential election suggested that Social Democrat Zoran Milanovic and President Kolinda Grabar Kitarovic will go head to head in a final vote to decide the country's next leader.
+Near-complete results from Croatia's presidential election on Sunday suggested that Social Democrat Zoran Milanovic and President Kolinda Grabar Kitarovic will go head to head in a final vote to decide the country's next leader.

 With almost 98% of the ballots counted, state election authorities reported Milanovic led the first round of voting with nearly 30% support.
 President Kolinda Grabar Kitarovic had almost 27%, eliminating Miroslav Skoro from the race, who came in third with a share of around 24%.